-The rates of disease among human remains along the Murray is clearly a product of particular regional ecologies, but in order to interpret those rates requires careful consideration of the chronology of the samples.
-For example, Roonka covers a period (with gaps) between 9,000 and 150 BP, including six post-contact individuals who clearly spent at least part of their lives in a rapidly changing ecology.
-In addition, the samples used in these analyses are not populations - they are samples of human remains from particular sites.
-The ethnographic record quite clearly points to different burial locales depending on an individual's age and gender (Littleton, 2007).
+The rates of disease among human remains along the Murray is clearly a product of particular regional ecologies, but interpreting those rates requires careful consideration of the chronology of the samples.
+For example, Roonka covers a period (with gaps) between 9000 and 150 BP, including six postcontact individuals who clearly spent at least part of their lives in a rapidly changing ecology.
+In addition, the samples used in these analyses are not populations; rather, they are samples of human remains from particular sites.
+The ethnographic record clearly points to different burial locales, depending on an individual's age and gender (Littleton 2007).
 As such, these samples cannot be treated unproblematically as a palaeodemographic record representative of entire communities.
-Finally, in order to understand particular lesions it is necessary to identify what are the local stressors, what is the severity of the lesion, and is it healed or active at the time of death?
+Finally, in order to understand particular lesions, it is necessary to identify the local stressors, the severity of the lesion, and whether it had healed or was active at the time of death?

-Analysis of pathology highlights significant regional differences along the Murray River which are a response to differing subsistence patterns and stressors.
-There are some striking similarities, for example linear enamel hypoplasia at Rufus and Roonka is very similar and bears resemblance to historical patterns observed at Yuendummu in central Australia (Smith, 2016).
-There are, however, striking differences particularly in the level of heterogeneity between different samples.
-The Riverine Plain samples analyzed by Webb (1989) are surprisingly homogeneous and there is a reflection of this also in some of the dental wear analysis discussed below.
-The question then is what are these samples and who do they represent?
-It is detailed and contextualised analysis of particular groups of individuals which is going to clarify those patterns and give a clearer idea of both spatial and temporal variation.
+Analysis of pathology highlights significant regional differences along the Murray River that are a response to differing subsistence patterns and stressors.
+There are some striking similarities; for example, linear enamel hypoplasia at Rufus and Roonka is very similar and resembles the historical patterns observed at Yuendummu in central Australia (Smith 2016).
+There are, however, striking differences, particularly in the level of heterogeneity between different samples.
+The Riverine Plain samples analyzed by Webb (1989) are surprisingly homogeneous, and there is also a reflection of this similarity in some of the dental wear analysis discussed below.
+The questions then are what are these samples and who do they represent?
+Detailed contextualised analysis of particular groups of individuals can clarify those patterns and give a clearer idea of both spatial and temporal variation.